tumsakal/ADO.Net.Client/README.md

   These libraries contain no specific code that targets any specific providers client driver.
 These libraries take the assumption that you are aware of your targeted drivers abilities as well as any idiosyncraices and bugs.
   The means is provided to work around anything you need to at any level if you have a specific driver implementation.

+* Prepared Statements - Other Micro-ORMs do not allow the ability to call prepare queries when needed.
+Since this libraries give you more control you can optionally prepare a query when necessary.
+Queries can be prepared asynchronously in .NET Standard 2.1 and above

 * Assumed SQL skill level - Unlike other Micro-ORMs these libraries assume that you are comftorable enough with SQL that you are able to write it without issue.
 Peta-Poco and Dapper